When to Winterize an RV: Preparing For The Colder Months

 When to Winterize an RV – Optimizing for Success

-When you begin the process, it is mandatory for you to ensure that you have all the things required close to you.
+When you begin the process, you must ensure that you have all the required items close to you.

 Some of the things that will be needed are a by-pass kit for the water heater (provided your RV does not already have it installed), a wand (for cleansing the holding tanks), hand tools (required to remove or install something), a converter kit for the water pump and lastly, 2 to 3 gallons of antifreeze.